sommoMicc/markdown-cv/index.md

 `September 2020 - December 2020`
 **Full stack developer** @ *Primo Round s.r.l.*

-Writing of my master thesis "An Innovative Approach to NLP Chatbot Training".
+Here I worked on my master thesis "An Innovative Approach to NLP Chatbot Training".
 I developed a web application with Angular, Node.js (NestJS) and MongoDB that helps in generating and deploying a chatbot on the Amazon Lex platform.

 The following technologies were involved: